Airbrush Virtual Entertainment Everywhere in New Jersey!

 One killer that we are sure of is the notorious Charles Cullen, a deadly nurse who worked in a hospital in New Jersey and racked up a murder tally numbering up to 400 people looking for treatment.
 This kept up with the flow of blood in New Jersey as it was the venue for the most number of battles in the entire country during the American Revolution [6].

-Another interesting thing to note that while the Statue of Liberty is known to be in the State of New York, the Island it is placed in actually falls within the stated jurisdiction of New jersey’s land.
-The Government of the State has fought for the recognition the State deserves on countless occasions, but that has only resulted in the clarification that only the water around and under the Island belong to New Jersey, the Statue’s Island is a property of the state of New York [7].
+Another interesting thing to note is that while the Statue of Liberty is known to be in the State of New York, the Island it is placed in actually falls within the stated jurisdiction of New Jersey’s land.
+The Government of the State has fought for the recognition the State deserves on countless occasions, but that has only resulted in the clarification that only the water around and under the Island belongs to New Jersey, the Statue’s Island is a property of the state of New York [7].

 References